 Khedmat: “service,” “attendance.”
 The condition of one who serves, applied both to royal attendants and to the lover who offers himself in total service to the beloved.

 Khodūm: “one who serves,” “servant.”
-A more active form than banda, implying devoted attendance and the willingness to be useful to the one served.
+A more active form than bandeh, implying devoted attendance and the willingness to be useful to the one served.

 Khazāneh: “treasury,” “storehouse of wealth.”
 The beloved’s beauty and favour imagined as a vast reserve from which the lover begs a small dispensation.